Tarrytown, New York: Religion

 Tarrytown's churches (many of which are located on Broadway, the village's largest thoroughfare) cover all major denominations.
 Tarrytown is served by Episcopalian, Baptist, Catholic, Christian Science, Methodist, Reformed, and Korean churches.
 The Foster Memorial AME Zion Church on Wildey Street is the oldest black church in Westchester County.
 Tarrytown's single largest religious denomination is Roman Catholicism, with over 60% of residents of Tarrytown and Sleepy Hollow identifying as Catholics.
 Three Roman Catholic churches (Church of the Transfiguration, Immaculate Conception Church, and St. Theresa's) serve the community's Catholics and provide numerous social services including the Transfiguration School.
 Tarrytown is also the home of the motherhouse of the Religious of the Sacred Heart of Mary, a Catholic woman's religious order that founded and staffed the now-defunct Marymount College (now EF School).

 Tarrytown also has a large Jewish community, which encompasses all major denominations.
 Temple Beth Abraham, located on Leroy Avenue, services both the Reform and Conservative communities.
 The DoubleTree Inn features a Glatt Kosher kitchen, as well as an Orthodox prayer service (minyan) on the Jewish sabbath (Shabbat).
 The local Jewish Community Center, JCC on the Hudson, features family programs, camps, and educational opportunities from a non-denominational approach.

+Library

+The Warner Library, member of Westchester Library System, is located on North Broadway just south of Patriot's Park where Tarrytown ends and Sleepy Hollow begins.
+The library has served both villages since 1929.
+It was built and gifted to the two communities by Worcester Reed Warner, a mechanical engineer, wealthy industrialist, and philanthropist, and his wife Cornelia.

+Constructed of Vermont limestone, the impressive Neoclassical building was designed by Walter Dabney Blair.
+Rockwell Kent's painting "Vision of a Simpler America" is prominently displayed in one of the library halls.
+The artist, who was born in Tarrytown, donated it to the library himself.

+The library provides a wide variety of cultural and educational resources, from bilingual storytimes and thematic lectures to concerts and art workshops.